MASS4ORG/mass4-site/content/guinevere/index.md

 }
 ```

-## Features
+## Capabilities

-### Layouting
+### Layout System

-We think we've managed to create one of the most powerful, flexible and expressive layout systems around,
+We believe we've created one of the most powerful, flexible and expressive layout systems available,
-and certainly by far the most capable IMGUI layouting system we've ever heard of.
+and certainly the most capable IMGUI layout system we've encountered.

 <div class="container">
 <div class="row">

 :::col
-#### Use layouting only where and how you want
+#### Apply layout functionality selectively

-PanGui's layouting system is a tool for you to use as and where you please, not a box you are forced to fit into.
-Layouting is not coupled to any other features.
-In the end, all the layouting system really does is give you rects to use for other things.
-As such, it is trivial to mix and match layouting with "manual" calculations, using layouting only for the parts of the interface where it actually helps you.
-Or if you want, you can even forgo it entirely, without losing access to any of PanGui's other features.
+Guinevere's layout system serves as a tool for you to utilize wherever and however you choose, not a constraint you're forced to work within.
+Layout functionality is decoupled from all other features.
+Ultimately, the layout system simply provides you with rectangles to use for other purposes.
+This makes it trivial to combine layout with "manual" calculations, using layout only for interface portions where it actually benefits you.
+Or if you prefer, you can bypass it entirely, without losing access to any of Guinevere's other capabilities.
 :::

 :::col
-#### Thousands of nodes in fractions of a millisecond
+#### Thousands of nodes processed in milliseconds

-PanGui's layouting is blazingly fast, resolving thousands of layout nodes in fractions of a millisecond.
-And we haven't even really optimized it yet!
-We've merely non-pessimized it.
+Guinevere's layout system is extraordinarily fast, resolving thousands of layout nodes in fractions of a millisecond.
+And we haven't even focused on optimization yet!
+We've simply avoided pessimization.

-We've tried to run comparisons against for example Yoga, a popular C++ layouting library used by, for example, React Native and the Unity game engine.
-In very simple cases, PanGui typically outperformed Yoga by a factor of 10-30, and in more complicated situations, PanGui outperformed it by a factor of 100-5000.
-And note that this is the C# version of PanGui compared to a C++ library.
+We've attempted to run comparisons against Yoga, for example, a popular C++ layout library used by React Native and the Unity game engine.
+In basic scenarios, Guinevere typically outperformed Yoga by a factor of 10-30, and in more complex situations, Guinevere outperformed it by a factor of 100-5000.
+Note that this is the C# version of Guinevere compared to a C++ library.

-We realize these are loose numbers and not remotely a stringent benchmark, but they give some sense of the final expected performance.
-Once PanGui nears completion, we will provide more concrete performance comparisons with popular alternatives.
+We understand these are approximate numbers and not a rigorous benchmark, but they provide some indication of the expected final performance.
+Once Guinevere approaches completion, we will provide more concrete performance comparisons with popular alternatives.
 :::

 </div>
 <div class="row">

-#### Retained-like mutability
+#### Retained-style mutability

-Work with the immediate-mode layouting data with retained-like patterns
+Work with immediate-mode layout data using retained-style patterns

-One convenient advantage of many retained mode systems is that you have a hierarchical data model of the UI that can be manipulated.
-One part of the code can affect parts of the interface created by another part of the code, adding to it, styling it, removing it, and so on.
+One useful advantage of many retained mode systems is having a hierarchical data model of the UI that can be manipulated.
+One section of code can affect interface parts created by another section, adding to it, styling it, removing it, and so on.

-PanGui's layouting boasts a similar feature, despite being purely immediate mode.
-Within a given frame, layout nodes can be referenced and passed around, and are fully mutable.
-They can be modified, moved, added or removed at will, enabling the sorts of modular usage patterns that you'd typically only find in retained mode systems.
+Guinevere's layout system features a similar capability, despite being purely immediate mode.
+Within any given frame, layout nodes can be referenced and passed around, and are fully mutable.
+They can be modified, moved, added or removed at will, enabling the types of modular usage patterns typically found only in retained mode systems.

 </div>
 <div class="row">

 :::col

-#### Powerful size primitives
+#### Robust size primitives

-PanGui provides a simple set of size primitives that can be specified for width and height and - this is key - can also be used as min and max constraints.
+Guinevere provides a simple set of size primitives that can be specified for width and height and - crucially - can also be used as minimum and maximum constraints.
 This makes it easy to specify layouts that are very challenging in, for example, HTML and CSS.

 ```cs
 Size.FitContent(percentageOfContent) // 1 by default